HOW WE WORK TOGETHER

 Numeracy and Literacy lessons taught weekly in our Pre-school (Sunflowers) by our fully qualified Early Years Teachers to ensure smooth transition to Reception.
-(Our Early Years Teachers are also working towards an award in recognition of our commitment to top quality literacy and numeracy in the early years - NDNA Literacy and Numeracy Champions).

 We’re proud to say that both of our nurseries are rated Good with Outstanding features by OFSTED.

 We are members of the NDNA and participate in the Bristol Standard framework, which helps Early Years settings in the area continuously to develop and improve the quality and effectiveness of their provision.

 An educational focus on the Characteristics of Effective Learning to ensure our children fully develop essential lifelong learning skills

 Forest School for children aged 3 and over, led by a male Primary School teacher